 If there is a threshold there must be a moment when the unaware matter is switched on, becomes aware.
-I am sceptical about human consciousness going from an off state to an on state.
-I see instead a shifting from one to another type of consciousness – self awareness emerging from ever present base consciousness.
+This implies human consciousness going from an off state to an on state.
+I see instead a growing dominance of one type of awareness – complicated self awareness emerging from ever present base consciousness.

-When describing human consciousness we usually focus on the fully developed adult, able to have complex experiences and ask complicated questions about its existence.
+When describing human consciousness we usually focus on the fully developed adult, able to have a complex inner world and to reflect on the nature of its own existence.
 But that consciousness of self takes time to fully develop.
 We all start off as cells becoming embryos becoming newborn babies.
 At what point is the self-awareness switch tripped?
 At birth we have an emerging but limited sense of self.
 Self-hood is learned as our brains and bodies develop.
 The babies’ consciousness appears predominantly reactive rather than self aware.
-Recognizing oneself in a mirror starts at around 2 years, (interestingly the time of the ‘terrible twos’ when toddlers test their level of influence over their parents) but this does vary from culture to culture.
-And at some point in childhood the sense of an individual self grows until the question emerges in our minds; if I’m looking at something, who or what is inside my head witnessing that image?
+Recognising oneself in a mirror starts at around 2 years, (interestingly the time of the ‘terrible twos’ when toddlers test their level of influence over their parents) but this does vary from culture to culture.
+And at some point in childhood the sense of an individual self grows until misleading questions emerge in our minds – such as, if I’m looking at something, who or what is inside my head witnessing that image?

 So not only would I question whether we are the only species with a significant degree of self awareness, but I question the assumption that complex consciousness and self-awareness are a different category of consciousness, which requires somehow crossing a binary threshold.
-Self awareness is something consciousness does when concentrated in a complex animal like a human after a process of learning and development involving body and brain.
+We can just as easily view self awareness as something consciousness does when concentrated in a complex animal like a human after a process of learning and development involving body and brain.
 Returning to my basic definition of consciousness as an entity having some awareness of its environment and potential for some not entirely predictable reaction to the circumstances in which it finds itself – all we can really know about consciousness are its effects; the action/reaction, the stimulus/response.
-Ultimately we can only infer the presence of consciousness, whatever that is – from measurement and observation of behaviour.
+Ultimately we only have our own first person experience, or inferring the presence of consciousness in other beings, using measurement and observation.

 Considering the simplest forms of life, does an Amoeba form an image of itself inside its environment, drawing on memories and visualising possible outcomes?
 Unlikely, as it has a limited range of options compared to a human.
 But we cannot categorically say whatever rudimentary consciousness the Amoeba possesses does not include a 1/1000th participle sense of self, because its observed behaviour tends to one of self interest.
 We can only know about that which can be observed and measured.
 But basic consciousness, the awareness of environment and potential to react, is certainly there in all animals.
 So maybe all consciousness includes a tiny degree of self awareness, and there are no thresholds or binary switches from ‘dumb matter’ to complicated human consciousness.